truenas/middleware/docs/userguide/freenas_storage.rst

 ~~~~~~~~~~~~~

 If you click :menuselection:`Storage --> Volumes --> Import Volume`, you can configure FreeNAS® to use an
-**existing** software UFS or ZFS RAID volume.
-This action is typically performed when an existing FreeNAS® system is re-installed (rather than upgraded).
+**existing** software UFS or ZFS volume.
+This action is typically performed when an existing FreeNAS® system is re-installed.
+Since the operating system is
-Since the operating system is separate from the disks, a new installation does not affect the data on the disks; however, the new operating system needs to be
+separate from the storage disks, a new installation does not affect the data on the disks.
+However, the new operating system needs to be configured to use the
-configured to use the existing volume.
+existing volume.

-Supported volumes are UFS GEOM stripes (RAID0), UFS GEOM mirrors (RAID1), UFS GEOM RAID3, as well as existing ZFS pools.
-UFS RAID5 is not supported as it is
+The following types of volumes can be imported: UFS GEOM stripes (RAID0), UFS GEOM mirrors (RAID1), UFS GEOM RAID3, and ZFS pools.
+UFS RAID5 is not supported
-an unmaintained summer of code project which was never integrated into FreeBSD.
+as it is an unmaintained summer of code project which was never integrated into FreeBSD.

 Beginning with version 8.3.1, the import of existing GELI-encrypted ZFS pools is also supported.
 However, the pool must be decrypted before it can be
 imported.